Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 draft: false
 weight: 20
 ---
-Secure credentials in the agent configuration by referencing data keys within the secret resource in Central.
+Secure credentials in the agent configuration by referencing data keys within the secret resource in Amplify.

 ## Before You Start